xzippyzachx/MXLify/README.md

 ## Description
 This software is used to convert text tablature into a MusicXML file, which can then be used in professional-level music software.

-See the user manual document for install and usage instructions
+See the [User Manual Document](https://github.com/xzippyzachx/softwareproject_group9/blob/master/UserManual.pdf) for install and usage instructions

 ---